bbc/psammead/packages/components/psammead-headings/README.md

 ### Accessibility notes

-The `SubHeading` component has a tabindex of `-1` so that it works correctly with screen readers when navigated to via a skip link.
+The `SubHeading` and `PageHeading` component have a tabindex of `-1` so that they work correctly with screen readers when navigated to via a skip link.

-The `Heading` has an id of `content` so it can be announced by screen readers when activating the `Skip to content` link.

 <!-- ## Roadmap -->